A very surprising and interesting city

 Try to find your favorite type of tiles…

 And this is not ironic, my tile hunt was very fun.
-There are so many different types of it that it’s worth investigating.
+There are so many different types of them that it’s worth investigating.

 And last but not least